 Her first question asked us to consider the place of short-from, blog writing in the archaeological discourse.
 I’ve thought about this a good bit over the past few years as an academic, archaeological blogger.

 First, we have to get beyond the idea that the blog is a genre of writing.
 The blog is a tool and like any tool we can use it in multiple ways, while at the same time realizing that its form and history condition how we use it.
 Blogs have already found a place within the academic and popular discourse.
-The Bryn Mawr Classical Review manifests in a very blog like format (and allows for comments in Blogger), blogs like Snarkmarket, The Valve, and Blog Them Out of the Stone Age seek to bridge the gap between popular and academic writing, and blog software, particularly sophisticated takes on the standard blogging platforms like CommentPress (which Shakespeare Quarterly has used to great effect) and “the platform formerly known as” WordPress MU, have formed the foundation for a range of academic projects.
+The Bryn Mawr Classical Review manifests in a very blog like format (and allows for comments in Blogger), blogs like Snarkmarket, The Valve, and Blog Them Out of the Stone Age seek to bridge the gap between popular and academic writing, and blog software, particularly sophisticated takes on the standard blogging platforms like CommentPress (which Shakespeare Quarterly has used to great effect) and Blog at WordPress.com., have formed the foundation for a range of academic projects.
 In short, the blog today as a form of expression is neither intrinsically academic or popular, neither specifically short-form or long-form, and is probably at the ragged edge of being anything at all except a piece of software running on a server and accessible via the web.

 Next, “the blog” and projects run on blogging software offer some serious advantages for archaeologists.
 First off, blogs are cheap to run compared to traditional academic publications.
 This is particularly significant for archaeological writing which tend to be expensive.
 Most blogging platforms can accommodate a nearly unlimited number of images, photographs, and text.
 For publishing archaeological reports – the most basic form of archaeological writing – the blogging platform represents an ideal tool.
 The tradition of short report-style publications (at least in my field of Mediterranean archaeology) has existed for decades (e.g. the Journal of Hellenic Studies’ Archaeological Reports, the annual reports in the Bulletin de Correspondance Hellénique, the Report of the Director of the Department of Antiquities of Cyprus, the Archaiologikon Deltion et c.)
 Blogging software would make this kind of publication not only orders of magnitude cheaper but also easier and probably better (more imagines, more photographs, more text!).